notGiGi/ApproximateLVL/README.md

 ---

-## 📚 About
+##  About

 ApproximateLVL is a simulator for distributed computing agreement algorithms.
 It provides an interactive visualization of how nodes in a distributed system converge to agreement despite probabilistic channels.

 The simulator explores the theoretical properties of two algorithms - **Agreed Meeting Point (AMP)** and **Flip Value (FV)** - and demonstrates how their performance varies under different probabilities.

-## ✨ Key Features
+##  Key Features

-- **🔄 Real-time Simulation**: Watch Alice and Bob nodes converge through iterative message exchanges
+- **Real-time Simulation**: Watch Alice and Bob nodes converge through iterative message exchanges
-- **📊 Dynamic Visualization**: Interactive charts showing convergence behavior over time
+- ** Dynamic Visualization**: Interactive charts showing convergence behavior over time
-- **⚙️ Configurable Parameters**: Adjust message delivery probability, initial values, algorithm selection, and more
+- ** Configurable Parameters**: Adjust message delivery probability, initial values, algorithm selection, and more
-- **📈 Statistical Analysis**: Run multiple experiments to validate theoretical predictions
+- ** Statistical Analysis**: Run multiple experiments to validate theoretical predictions
-- **📚 Range Experiments**: Test algorithm performance across a probability range
+- ** Range Experiments**: Test algorithm performance across a probability range
-- **💾 Experiment Storage**: Save, load, and compare different experiments
+- ** Experiment Storage**: Save, load, and compare different experiments
-- **🔍 Detailed Analysis**: Data tables, histograms, and comparative visualizations
+- ** Detailed Analysis**: Data tables, histograms, and comparative visualizations

-## 🧠 Theoretical Background
+##  Theoretical Background

 ### The Agreement Problem